 Please complete this form prior to proceeding to screening on the day of your appointment.

 Care Partners are not permitted until further notice.

 COVID-19 Self Assessment ToolA Guide for Patients and their Families During the COVID-19 Pandemic

 The COVID-19 Assessment Centre, established by Thunder Bay Regional Health Sciences Centre in collaboration with the Thunder Bay District Health Unit (TBDHU), is intended to enhance the protection of all patients, staff and community members.

-The Assessment Centre is located on-site outside of the Hospital’s Emergency Department.
-Because the Assessment Centre is a separate space, it reduces the risk of infection spread and eases pressure on the Emergency Department.
+The Assessment Centre is located in the Medical Centre, beside the main Hospital building.
+Because the Assessment Centre is a separate space, and has a dedicated entrance, it reduces the risk of infection spread and eases pressure on the Emergency Department.
 Assessments for COVID-19 symptoms will be conducted by nurses who will make recommendations regarding patient self-monitoring, self-isolation and/or treatment.

 To schedule a test by telephone:

 The COVID-19 Assessment Centre is available ONLY to those who have scheduled a booking.

 The need to perform COVID-19 swab testing will be determined by medical directives.

 Our Hospital is committed to helping patients and families stay connected with virtual visits through through FaceTime, Skype or OTN applications.
 If you would like to arrange a virtual care visit with a patient admitted to the hospital, please contact the Telemedicine Department at 807-684-6711 or email firstname.lastname@example.org. between the hours of 0800-1600 Monday to Friday.